Inter Milan – Atalanta Bergamo: Atalanta Impress With Their Pressing But Fail To Take More Than A Point (0-0)

 Atalanta’s coordinated press

 Atalanta would make a good case for being the positive surprise package of this season’s Serie A. In large parts, their success has been to be attributed to their excellent pressing game, and this element of play was again on display Inter Milan.
 It was no surprise that for large periods of the match Inter struggled in their buildup against the pressure of the visitors.
-The hosts passed the ball between their defenders as they . . .
+The hosts passed the ball between their defenders as . . .